Autonomous Issue Resolver: Towards Zero-Touch Code Maintenance: Related Work

 However, semantic similarity is not the same as \emph{causal} relevance:

-\begin{itemize} \item If a bug involves corrupt user IDs, a vector search for \texttt{User} will fetch class definitions, UI components, and schema migrations but may miss a generic sanitizer function that silently strips or hashes IDs without ever mentioning the word "user". \item In data pipelines, failures may be caused by a shared transformation used across multiple domains.
-Semantically similar code may not share causal influence on the failing data. \end{itemize}
+\begin{itemize} \item If a bug involves corrupt user IDs, a vector search for \texttt{User} will fetch class definitions, UI components, and schema migrations but may miss a generic sanitizer function that silently strips or hashes IDs without ever mentioning the word "user". \item In data pipelines, failures may be caused by a shared transformation used in multiple domains.
+Semantically similar code snippets may not share a causal influence on the failing data. \end{itemize}

-This is becoming increasingly common in modern codebases which are often use loose-coupling design patterns when the code tends to live in semantically disconnected clusters of functions which are not called directly (e.g. aspect-oriented programming, dependency injection, and so on).
+This is increasingly common in modern codebases that use loosely coupled design patterns, where relevant logic may reside in semantically disconnected function clusters that are not called directly (e.g. aspect-oriented programming, dependency injection, and so on).

-Traditional RAG treats code as an unordered bag of textual fragments.
+Traditional RAG treats the code as an unordered bag of textual fragments.
 Even graph-based retrieval (e.g., GraphRAG) typically uses graph structure only to improve retrieval quality, not as the state space in which the agent itself moves.
 The agent still \emph{lives} in the file system, reading linearized text.